Timeline

 September 2, 1943 Battalion lands at Oran, Algeria in North Africa.
 Fifth Army command wants the 100th to guard supply trains, but Colonel Turner insists they be committed to combat duty.
 The 100th is assigned to 34th “Red Bull” Division, which has more battle experience than any other American Army unit at that time.

-September 22, 1943 Regiment lands on the beaches at Salerno, Italy.
+September 22, 1943 133rd Infantry Regiment lands on the beaches at Salerno, Italy.

-September 29, 1943 On the first day of combat, Shigeo “Joe” Takata is the first member of the 100th to be killed in action and the first to receive the Distinguished Service Cross.
+September 29, 1943 The 100th engages in active combat for the first time, and Sgt.
+Shigeo “Joe” Takata becomes the first member of the 100th to be killed in action and the first to receive the Distinguished Service Cross.

 October – November 1943 133rd Infantry Regiment, including 100th, fights a series of battles in several Italian towns and launches attacks on German forces, crossing the Volturno River three times.